andrikotliar/films-collection/README.md

         "required": ["role", "people"]
       }
     },
+    "years": {
+      "type": "array",
-    "year": {
+      "items": {
-      "type": "number",
+        "type": "number"
+      },
       "description": "Release year.
-Use start year of the first season for the Series type."
+Has only one value for the film/animation type and many values for series and shows the release year of each season from the first to the last."
     },
     "countries": {
       "type": "array",